aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 $$G_{t:t+n} = R_{t+1} + \gamma R_{t+2} + \gamma^2 R_{t+3} + ... + \gamma^{n-1} R_{t+n} + \gamma^n V_{t+n-1}(S_{t+n})$$

+Note that this is Forward-view TD($\lambda$).
+The more efficient and practical Backward-view TD($\lambda$) is implemented using [Eligibility Traces](http://incompleteideas.net/book/first/ebook/node72.html#:~:text=The%20trace%20marks%20the%20memory,between%20events%20and%20training%20information.).

 #### Fun Fact:
 ```
 One of the major contrasting features between MC and TD learning is that TD learning is